 Maybe you’ve already dabbled in the world of options.
 Maybe options are an entirely new concept to you.
-No matter who you are, you can benefit from one of the most successful income options trading strategies.
+No matter who you are, you can benefit from the most successful income options trading strategies.
+Keep reading to learn more about selling options for income.

-While this strategy is easy to understand and execute, if you want to learn how to invest like Warren Buffett, you should spend some time learning the basics before you execute your first option trade.
+While this strategy is easy to understand and execute, you should spend some time learning the basics before you execute your first options trade.

 [ DOWNLOAD: Wanna start trading ASAP?
 Get our free Option-to-Income Guidebook: Strategies of 7-Figure Option Traders today and start trading options in your spare time ]